Lessons from the potato field: We need farmers’ knowledgeOctober 11, 2018

 Quechua farmers in northern Potosi are using a different technique to plant potatoes.
 Instead of planting the tuber, farmers are producing true botanical seeds.

-As an added bonus, true potato seed also stores longer.
+As an added bonus, true potato seed stores longer than tubers.
 Farmer can, in fact, keep the seeds for years.
 This gives farmers a long-lived emergency seed reserve and a backup plan in case of a lost harvest.